Recap of Week 2 football Sunday in the 2023 NFL season

 Recapping the best games in Week 2 of the 2023 NFL season.

-Recap of Week 2 football Sunday in the 2023 NFL season originally appeared on NBC Sports Boston
+Recap of Week 2 football Sunday in the 2023 NFL season originally appeared on NBC Sports Bay Area

 Recapping the best games in Week 2 of the 2023 NFL season.

-Recap of Week 2 football Sunday in the 2023 NFL season originally appeared on NBC Sports Boston
+Recap of Week 2 football Sunday in the 2023 NFL season originally appeared on NBC Sports Bay Area

 Here's what you need to know about how to watch Sunday Night Football.